mathworks/matlab-circleci-orb/README.md

 To use a MATLAB batch licensing token:

-1. Create a context and add an environment variable with  `MLM_LICENSE_TOKEN` as its name and the batch licensing token as its value to the context.
+1. Create a context and add an environment variable with `MLM_LICENSE_TOKEN` as its name and the batch licensing token as its value.
 For more information about contexts, see [Using contexts](https://circleci.com/docs/contexts/).
 2. Using the context in the `workflows` section of your pipeline, give jobs that include the `run-build`, `run-tests`, and `run-command` commands access to the `MLM_LICENSE_TOKEN` environment variable.

 For example, use the latest release of MATLAB to run the tests in your private project.
 To install the latest release of MATLAB on the runner, specify the `install` command in your pipeline.
 To run the tests, specify the `run-tests` command.
 In this example, `my-context` is the name of the context that includes the `MLM_LICENSE_TOKEN` environment variable.